-The regulatory settlement also incorporated efficiency targets in the form of expected cost reductions and increased commercial revenues.
-Although the overall efficiencies required by the CAA were challenging and assumed that by the end of Q6 LHR would operate on a materially lower cost base, LHR had secured by Q1 2018 all the operating efficiencies required during Q6.
+The regulatory settlement also incorporated efficiency targets in the form of expected cost reductions and increased commercial revenues, which LHR had secured by Q1 2018.

 In addition to the traffic and operating efficiency outperformance, LHR has benefited from financing costs that have remained at historically low levels since the regulatory settlement came into effect.
 As a result of these combined outperformances LHR's return on its RAB has in Q6 exceeded the target return included in the regulatory settlement.